zxynj/R---Machine-Leaning-Prudential-Life-Insurance-Assessment/README.md

 R code is in [7.ensemble.nn.[Ensemble and prediction].R](https://github.com/zxynj/kaggle---Prudential-Life-Insurance-Assessment/blob/master/7.ensemble.nn.%5BEnsemble%20and%20prediction%5D.R).

 ## Future work
+1. Write markdown documents.
-1. Since the data is imbalanced, we can assign cost to each response categories for better accuracy.
+2. Since the data is imbalanced, we can assign cost to each response categories for better accuracy.
-2. The evaluation metric is the quadratic weighted kappa.
+3. The evaluation metric is the quadratic weighted kappa.
 However, the loss function for some individual models are class prediction accuracy not kappa.
 Models might improve if a custom kappa loss function is passed into those models.
-3. When training ensemble on the same training data used in individual models, there could be overfitting problem.
+4. When training ensemble on the same training data used in individual models, there could be overfitting problem.
 We shall dig deeper into this.